-I’m from Seattle, lived in DC for a while, and now live in Paris (France, not Texas).
+I’m from Seattle, lived in DC for a while, then Paris for another while, and now I live in Amsterdam.

-Wait, you live in Paris?
+Wait, you live in Amsterdam?
 What happened to the ‘DC’ part of DC Rainmaker?

 I liked the chocolate better in Paris than in DC…but then the cycling was better in Amsterdam, so from Paris to Amsterdam we went.
 Simple enough reasons to move, no?

-I relocated due to work, and will be here for a few years (or until we decide to wander on).
+I relocated due to work to Paris initially, and will be here in Amsterdam until we decide to wander on.
 Here’s the whole backstory post explaining it all for the move to Paris, and then the move to Amsterdam.

-And, you can read the full Paris Blog here at this link.
+And, you can read the now older full Paris Blog here at this link.

 Do you have a full time job?

-For my day job I design enterprise IT infrastructures, focusing on messaging (primarily Microsoft Exchange), and authentication platforms (primarily Active Directory based) in large scale IT migrations and deployments (i.e. 50,000-350,000 users).
-I also work heavily in storage, datacenters and various private/public cloud deployments.
-As part of this I tend to travel a lot, both supporting technology pilot deployments worldwide, as well speaking at various conferences/conventions/customer sites about said deployments (I still do often speak, but now on sports technology stuffs).
+Previous to that, for my day job I designed enterprise IT infrastructures, focusing on messaging (primarily Microsoft Exchange), and authentication platforms (primarily Active Directory based) in large scale IT migrations and deployments (i.e. 50,000-350,000 users).
+I also worked heavily in storage, datacenter design and various private/public cloud deployments.
+As part of this I tended to travel a lot, both supporting technology pilot deployments worldwide, as well spoke at various conferences/conventions/customer sites about said deployments (I still do often speak, but now on sports technology stuffs).